Ryan loves learning about lesser-known aspects of history by reading and reviewing the literary works of historians.

 France used to control Indochina, with the tricolor flag floating over Laos, Vietnam, and Cambodia, its principal colony in the Far East.
-Controlling a strategic location and with important production of rice, rubber, and coal, this colony was a tempting target for the expanding Japanese Empire, and when France lost the Battle of France to Germany in 1940, the Japanese were left with a golden opportunity to take advantage of the French situation of distress in Indochina.
-However, they did not do so through a full out conquest and occupation of Indochina, but rather through cooperation with the French, gaining basing rights, a friendly administration, and economic cooperation in exchange for leaving the French colony intact.
-Both sides however, were anxious to secure through own position in Indochina and to influence both the other and also the Indochinese people about their own rightful position and the unfortunate nature of the other - although in all cases, it had to be done without formally decrying their real target.
+Controlling a strategic location and with the production of rice, rubber, and coal, this colony was a tempting target for the expanding Japanese Empire, and when France lost the Battle of France to Germany in 1940, the Japanese were left with a golden opportunity to take advantage of the French situation of distress in Indochina.
+However, they did not do so through a full-out conquest and occupation of Indochina, but rather through cooperation with the French, gaining basing rights, a friendly administration, and economic cooperation in exchange for leaving the French colony intact.
+Both sides, however, were anxious to secure through own position in Indochina and to influence both the other and also the Indochinese people about their own rightful position and the unfortunate nature of the other - although in all cases, it had to be done without formally decrying their real target.
 This is the subject of Chizuru Namba's book Français et Japonais en Indochine (1940-1945) : Colonisation, propagande, et rivalité culturelle which is devoted to exploring this fascinating period in French and Japanese colonial history and the history of Indochina.

 The first chapter, "Les relations entre le Japon et l'Indochine française" deals with the subject of the Japanese relationship to Vietnamese nationalists, receiving a mercurial reception in Japan.
 It also deals with Franco-Japanese cooperation to restrain just such a nationalist threat, emanating from Korea and Vietnam - a fascinating topic showing joint imperial assistance.
 It then continues with the Japanese occupation of Indochina and the diplomacy and issues surrounding this. followed by events during the war and finally the 9 March 1945 coup which put an end to French Indochina.